 - 1 small beef steak – approx. 150g/6 oz – could be rump or fillet

-- Freshly ground black pepper…. or if possible a pinch of Urfa pepper flakes
+- freshly ground black pepper…. or if possible a pinch of Urfa pepper flakes, whose earthiness accentuates the truffle in the oil

 - 3 tbps Parmesan, roughly grated, or slivers